BatsResearch/safranchik-aaai20-code/README.md

 Please clone and download [wiser](https://github.com/BatsResearch/wiser), our framework for training weakly supervising deep sequence taggers for named entity recognition tasks.

-To get the code for generative models and other rule-aggregation methods, download the latest version of [ner-sandbox](https://https://github.com/BatsResearch/ner-sandbox).
+To get the code for generative models and other rule-aggregation methods, please download the latest version of [ner-sandbox](https://https://github.com/BatsResearch/ner-sandbox).

 ### Installing

 To download the dependencies required to run our experiments, run

 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-Then, install SpaCy's  dictionary by running
+Then, install SpaCy's small English dictionary by running
 '''
-python3 -m spacy download en_core_web_sm
+python -m spacy download en_core_web_sm
 '''

 ## Contributing